ProgrammerOg/ProgrammerOg/README.md

 # Hi, I'm Edmund👋

 Welcome to my GitHub profile!
-I'm an engineer by degree with a passion for securint cloud deployments.
+I'm an engineer by degree with a passion for securing cloud deployments.
 Here, you'll find a collection of my projects and contributions.
 I'm just getting started.

 ## 🔧 Technologies & Tools